Yamaha FZ600 Chain Guide Swingarm Protector

 The reason we decided to design this part was due to a request from an CRMC racer who was building an FZ600 race bike.
 The chain guide on his bike was near non existent and it was no longer possible to get genuine or even a pattern part to replace it.

 The first challenge was finding an original part to take measurements from.
-Thankfully a pile of ex John Warwick spares were on hand although this did produce 3 different chain guides to add a little confusion.
+Thankfully a pile of ex John Warwick spares were on hand where a good one was found.

 The first test print was produced in PLA, a cheap biodegradable plastic.
 The fit was surprisingly good although being a firmer material than rubber, the plastic part was going to need some help where it couldn't stretch round parts quite as easily as the rubber did.

 An optimised version was then printed in Nylon.
-This is a much less forgiving material to print with requiring a PETg raft and is generally very unforgiving unlike the previous PLA version.
+This is a much less forgiving material to print with requiring a PETg raft and a lot of arguments with the printer.

 With an increased radius round the rear shock mount and a few other tweaks, this version fits well whilst looking similar to the factory part.